 If your office is in a well-trafficked location, be sure your windows and doors are marked with your logo and hours.
 Be sure to have an attractive lobby or entrance area and consider lighting at night so that passersby can be intrigued by the new enterprise on the block.

-In this case, you will want the ad to be professionally designed to send the right message and jump out from the page, and you will want more than one insertion to catch people’s eyes.
+In any case, you will want the ad to be professionally designed to send the right message and jump out from the page.
 It can take a lot of exposures to draw attention, so negotiate more than a single insertion up front.

 Find compatible businesses and events, and see if you can determine which events they are attending and whether there are effective tie-ins and cross promotions you can share.
 Do some research to see what is happening around the planned timing of your opening, and there may be an opportunity for your company to have gifts or an announcement card in a compatible gift bag, or maybe even to have your logo exposed as a sponsor (in exchange for a bartering of services, sharing of names, or a $ contribution).